Vision & Mission

 - Fundamentals of Professional Responsibility and Identity (including knowledge of the shared values of the legal profession and ethical problem solving, the skills to create a professional identity and the skills to work with people from diverse backgrounds).

-To learn more about our events, students and life on campus, visit Life at UF Law.
+To learn more about our events, students and life on campus, visit the Student Life page.